-Challenge number Detail of challenge 1 SEND 53% of our pupils who are in receipt of PPG also have Special Educational Needs or Disabilities (SEND).
-Of these pupils, 80% have Communication and Interaction Needs, primarily with social communication difficulties or have an Autistic Spectrum diagnosis which has resulted in lower engagement in the learning for some, despite the use of appropriate strategies.
-2 Oracy The EYFS Baseline Assessment shows that 67% of EYFS in receipt of PPG are not on track to achieve the communication and language goal and 54% as a whole cohort are not on track.
-Observations, discussions and assessments across the whole school have shown that oracy skills are under-developed and that there are vocabulary gaps among pupils generally, including many disadvantaged pupils.

-3 Phonics Assessments, observations, and discussions with pupils suggest disadvantaged pupils generally have greater difficulties with phonics than their peers.
+Challenge number Detail of challenge 1 SEND 62% of our pupils who are in receipt of PPG/PPG+ also have Special Educational Needs or Disabilities (SEND).
+Of these pupils, 44% have Communication and Interaction Needs, primarily with social communication difficulties or have an Autistic Spectrum diagnosis which has resulted in lower engagement in the learning for some, despite the use of appropriate strategies.
+2 Phonics Assessments, observations, and discussions with pupils suggest disadvantaged pupils generally have greater difficulties with phonics than their peers.
 This negatively impacts their development as readers.
-4 Reading, writing and maths outcomes Internal assessments indicate that reading comprehension, writing and mathematics attainment among disadvantaged pupils is below that of non-disadvantaged pupils.
-Our assessments also show that some of our pupil premium pupils have been disproportionately impacted by partial school closures and reduced attendance.
-5 Emotional wellbeing and resilience Through discussion with pupils and parents/carers and observations, complex family situations have impacted on emotional wellbeing and resilience.
+3 Reading, writing and Internal assessments indicate that reading comprehension, writing and mathematics attainment among disadvantaged pupils is below that of non-disadvantaged pupils.
+Our assessments also show that some of our pupil maths outcomes premium pupils have been disproportionately impacted by partial school closures and reduced attendance.
+4 Emotional wellbeing and resilience Through discussion with pupils and parents/carers and observations, complex family situations have impacted on emotional wellbeing and resilience.